 Most cliffs are composed of solid coarse-grained pink granite.
 The longest routes are three pitches.
 Otter Cliff and Great Head provide a spectacular setting for sea cliff climbing not commonly available elsewhere.

 Climbers assume responsibility for personal safety.
 On some routes local climbers maintain fixed protection or rappel stations.
-As always, evaluate them before using.
+Evaluate them before using.
 At Otter Cliffs, the park maintains fixed anchors on top that must be used instead of trees to belay several climbs.
-Evaluate these anchors as well, and notify the park immediately of safety concerns.
-Climbers at Great Head and Otter Cliff should know tides and weather forecasts; climbing at these areas is more difficult and dangerous at high tide or in heavy seas.
+Evaluate them before using also, and notify the park immediately of safety concerns.
+Climbers at Great Head and Otter Cliffs should know tides and weather forecasts; climbing at these areas is more difficult and dangerous at high tide or with high surf.
 Climb within your limits.

-Many other small areas are used infrequently.
-Good bouldering can be found along the ocean between Sand Beach and Otter Cliff, and near Blackwoods Campground.
+Many other small areas are used infrequently and good bouldering can be found along the ocean between Sand Beach and Otter Cliffs, and near Blackwoods Campground.